 - Vehicles are encouraged to utilize the existing on-street white and yellow loading/unloading

 zones that are located on the campus side of perimeter streets:

 - Southbound 4th St

 - Southbound 10th St

 - Eastbound San Fernando St

 - Westbound San Salvador St between 9th & 10th Sts

 - When available loading/unloading zones are full, please park in the North, South,

 or West Garages to load/unload passengers.
 Do not load/unload from any parking aisleway or double-park at any time.

-- Student Parking Permits: All 2017-2018 Academic Year and Fall parking permits are available for purchase starting August 1, 2017 through SJSU Parking Services Online and at the Bursar's office.
-Some parking permits are also sold in-person at the Parking Services offices.
+- Student Parking Permits: 2018 Summer Session I & Session II parking permits are available for purchase starting May 15, 2018 and Session III parking permits are available for purchase starting July 1, 2018 through SJSU Parking Services Online and at the Bursar's office.
+Summer Housing parking permits are sold in-person at the Parking Services offices.
 Click for a listing of available permits and sales locations.